FolaisSK/CC201/labs/2_IntroKubernetes/instructions.md

 ```
 {: codeblock}

-This command can take some time to run.
+ This command takes a while to execute the deletion of the pod.
+Please wait till the terminal prompt appears again.

 <img src="images/imp_confg_5.png"/> <br>